What Is Sun Blocking Clothing? Sun blocking clothing is the first and most obvious thing you can do to protect your skin

 When you are going to be in the sun, something is better than nothing.
 Information about skin cancer

 Hats were more commonplace in earlier years than they have been in the last 70 or so years.
 We must get back to protecting our skin when we are in the sun.
 The numbers aren’t moving in the right direction for skin cancer.

 Layers of clothing will help protect you.

 When deciding what to use from your closet, look for a tightly woven fabric.
 Denim is good, as well as cotton-polyester blends.
 There are many stretch fabrics as well.
 Just make sure you can’t see through it.

 We have long thought that sunscreens are the best and the first protection you have for your skin to slow down early wrinkling.

 However, covering up from the sun is the best first move.
 Make sure to grab a long sleeve, loose-fitting shirt before heading out into the sun to work or play for any length of time.

-There is not a hard and fast rule for how long you would be safe to be out before covering up, even though you have sunscreen applied.
+There is no hard and fast rule for how long you would be safe to be out before covering up, even though you have sunscreen applied.

 Our Dertimalogist says that 15 minutes tops!
 Then head for the shade, sunscreen, and sun blocking clothing.
 Don’t forget your sunglasses.

 However, when we mentioned the thinning ozone layer, he agreed that 10 minutes would be more accurate in our present thinning ozone situation.

 Tan Skin Lovers

 That safe sun exposure period is short.
 I know, you’re willing to chance skin damage to have fun in the sun.
 In our family, we are already paying the price for this.

-Realizing how many times we had not been wise with our sun protection for our skin is what created the need for Sun Blocking Clothing.
+Realizing how many times we had not been wise with our sun protection for our skin is what created the need for Sun Blocking Clothing.com.
+We had to learn to do better.

 Avoiding skin damage from the sun is the best way to avoid skin cancer.